Yiler7274/Konduktiva-github-test/README.md

+This code is based on Konduktiva, a Javascript library for sequencing and live coding.
+In this version, users are allowed to play different chords using different commands.
+The notation used for the chords is Roman numeral notation.

 #These are the instructions of how to use a particular file (romanNumeral.js) to play different chord progression with a virtual MIDI synthesizer.

 Dependencies: